Updated on August 23, 2022

 If you are in the middle of a divorce that involves minor children, you and your soon-to-be-former spouse will have to agree on a custody agreement that works for both parties.
 When developing an order for child visitation and custody, you will need to create a mutually beneficial custody agreement that will serve the best interests of the child.

-While you and your ex-spouse can develop a custody agreement on your work, you may need the help of a Lampasas child custody lawyer to agree upon an agreement that works for you and the other parent.
-A knowledgeable attorney will help you and your former spouse iron out a custody arrangement without going to court.
+While you and your ex-spouse can develop a custody agreement on your own, you may need the help of a Lampasas child custody lawyer to create an agreement that works for you and the other parent.
+Contact The Law Office of Brett H. Pritchard to find a knowledgeable attorney to help you iron out a custody arrangement without going to court.

 What Are the Custody Arrangements to Choose From?

 With an increasing number of divorced parents sharing joint custody of their children, the importance of having several custody arrangements to choose from cannot be overstated.
 There are many types of custody agreements that may fit your needs and circumstances if you are a divorced parent sharing custody with your former spouse.

 Alternating weeks is one of the most popular custody arrangements for parents sharing equal custody of their kids.
 As its name implies, children spend one week with one parent and then one week with the other.

 When following the 2-2-3 custody arrangement, children spend two days with one parent and then the next two days with the other.
 Then, the first parent has the kids for three days.
 The next week, the second parent ends up with three days.

 With the 2-2-5-5 custody arrangement, no parent has the kids for longer than 5 days, which allows the children to spend equal time with both parents.
 With this schedule, the kids spend two days with one parent and two days with the other, then five days with the first parent and five days with the second.